numfah23/CrispRNN/README.md

 ```
 git clone https://github.com/numfah23/CrispRNN
 ```
 The code is contained in the following 2 files: final_data_preprocess.ipynb and final_biRNN.ipynb.
+(TODO: rename these files?)

 # Test-run on sample inputs